rust-lang/reference/src/items/extern-crates.md

 ## Extern Prelude

-All external crates are available in the "extern prelude" which exposes the crate names into lexical scope of every module without the need for specifying `extern crate`.
+External crates provided to the compiler are added to the "extern prelude" which exposes the crate names into lexical scope of every module without the need for specifying `extern crate`.

 > **Edition Differences**: In the 2015 edition, crates in the extern prelude
 > cannot be referenced via [use declarations], so it is generally standard